About the organization

 Our fees range from $350 to $450 depending on age and breed.
 Old dogs or certain special needs dogs are donation only.
 We do a lot of medical cases and occasionally have benefactor dogs.
-These dogs are younger, high-demand breeds (doodles, french bulldogs, goldens, etc.) that we will charge a higher adoption fee to help offset some of the medical bills on our other dogs.
-Even with that adjustment, our adoptions fees are very resonable compared to puppy mill brokers.
+These dogs are younger, high-demand breeds (doodles, labs, cavaliers, french bulldogs, goldens, etc.) that we will charge a higher adoption fee to help offset some of the medical bills on our other dogs.
+Even with that adjustment, our adoption fees are very reasonable compared to puppy mill brokers.

 Do you adopt out of state?